What to Do with Green Tomatoes in the Fall

 • Pick the tomatoes, leaving about an inch of the stem attached, wrap each one in a piece of newspaper and place in a single layer in a cool place (garage, unheated room, or basement).

-• Pull up the entire plant with tomatoes still attached and hang it upside down in the garage or another unheated space.
+• Pull up the entire plant with tomatoes still attached and hang it upside down in the garage or another unheated space (but warm enough that it won't freeze).

 Check the tomatoes weekly and remove those that have started to change color.
 You can place them on a warm windowsill to finish ripening.

-If you leave the still-green tomatoes for another week or two, more of them will change color.
+If you leave the rest of the still-green tomatoes in that box or cool place for another week or two, more of them will change color.
 Some years I've had tomatoes ripen after a month.

 Green tomatoes should not be eaten raw.
 They contain solanine, which can be toxic if consumed in large amounts.